AngusKenny/BO-TPOT/README.md

 ## Processing Results
-Also included in the `run_scripts` directory, the file `process_tpot_tests.py` provides a script that automatically processes the results produced by BO-TPOT, computes the statistics and generates plots for the data.
+The file `process_tpot_tests.py` provides a script that automatically processes the results produced by BO-TPOT, computes the statistics and generates plots for the data.
 By default, the script searches each problem sub-directory in the results directory to find runs which have valid results.
 It performs a check on each run to ensure that the parameters used to generate the results are the same as those used in the first valid run, if there is a mis-match in parameter values, or if the results themselves are invalid, it will skip the run and not include it in the final statistics or plots.

 Depending on what is required, a plot is generated for `TPOT-BASE`, `TPOT-BO-S`, `TPOT-BO-Sr`, `TPOT-BO-ALT` and/or `TPOT-BO-AUTO`.